Key concepts glossary

 Opt-in

-Opt-in is the consent layer shown to the participant before or during participation.
-In OmniLab, it combines the consent text and the terms content, and it can be disabled, campaign-level, or touchpoint-level.
+Opt-in is the consent step shown to a participant before or during participation.
+It combines the consent text and the terms content.
+You can turn it off, set it once for the whole campaign, or set it per touchpoint.

 Organisation

-Pages is the consumer-facing layer where participants open landing pages, start touchpoints, submit forms, accept terms, and receive outcomes.
-Pages can run on a dedicated subdomain or inside an embedded experience.
+OmniLab Pages is the consumer-facing layer where participants open landing pages, start touchpoints, submit forms, accept terms, and receive outcomes.
+OmniLab Pages can run on a dedicated subdomain or inside an embedded experience.

 Participation form

 A Participation form is the form used to collect participant data during participation.
-It follows the three-state pattern, so it can be disabled, configured once at campaign level, or configured separately for each touchpoint.
+You can turn it off, set it once for the whole campaign, or set it per touchpoint.

 Receipt game